PreCyz/GitDiffGenerator/README.md

 _author_ - the git user who committed the code.

+_committerEmail_ - email of the user who committed the code.

 _itemPath_ - path where file with git diff should be saved.

 _projectPath_ - comma separated project paths containing _.git_ folder.